Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Conditional Composite Likelihood for Migration Model with Unobserved AR(1) Factor

-The identifying functions are the reduced form parameters involved in CL(2), i.e. the elements $p_{kl}(\theta)$ of matrix $P$.
-There are $K(K-1)$ of these elements that are linearly independent due to the unit mass restriction on each column.
-Hence, the order condition is:
+The identifying functions are the reduced form parameters in the CL(1) objective function, i.e. the elements $p_{jk}(\theta)$ of the quasi-transition matrix $P$.
+There are $K(K-1)$ of these elements that are linearly independent because of the unit mass restriction on each column.
+Hence, the order condition is

 by taking into account the absence of parameter $\rho$ in the objective function.
 This order condition is satisfied for $K\geqslant 5$.